BigDataAnalyticsGroup/docker-bde/README.md

 # Docker

 Throughout this lecture, we will make use of Jupyter notebooks.
 In order to execute these notebooks, we provide you with a [Docker](https://www.docker.com) container.
 This container is created from an image, which is configured by means of a so called `dockerfile`.
-A `dockerfile` is basically a script that tells Docker what commands to execute when first booting up the image.
+A `dockerfile` is basically a script that tells Docker what commands to execute when creating the image.

 ## Preliminary